bobcmartin/AVRCore/README.md

 * additional test code for ADC multisample

-### Release 1.2 - Nov 2025
+### Release 1.20 - Nov 2025
-## update to AVR GCC 15 and Device Pack support
+## update to AVR GCC 15.1

 This release updates the GCC tool chain to AVR-GCC v15.1 which is also available as a download package from the Microchip website `https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers` which is under the internal version of 4.0.0.
-This Arduino install package is merely renaming this package to be consitent with the GCC version not the internal Microchip version
+This Arduino install package is merely renaming this package to be consistent with the GCC version not the internal Microchip version

-This compiler update adds
+The 1.2x versions will add

 *   native FLMAP support to the AVR DX/Ex family that provides a cleaner and faster way to store read only data in flash.